 Guided horseback rides in Conifer 20 minutes from Denver at Bear Mountain Stables.
 6 riders, peaceful, secluded in pine and aspen forest with rock outcroppings.
 Seasonal Couple's Rides.
 We love birthdays!

 450-acre of mountain forests and meadows, Beaver Ranch Park is 30 minutes from Denver Metro.
 Enjoy camping, camper cabins, 5th highest-rated disc golf course, trails, bugling elk, outdoor wedding Chapel.

 FISH 12 MONTHS A YEAR on the North Fork of the South Platte River at Boxwood Gulch.
 Trips are lead by licensed guides.
 The ranch in Shawnee is 50 miles from Denver on Hwy 285 (less traffic than I-70).

-Log cabin in the Rocky Mountains 45 miles of Denver off Highway 285 near Bailey.
-Enjoy fishing along Elk Creek, outdoor hot tub, watch for deer.
+Log cabin in the Rocky Mountains 45 miles from Denver off Hwy 285 near Bailey.
+Secluded fishing along Elk Creek, outdoor hot tub, watch for deer.
 A wood burning stove heats the cabin for romantic evenings.

 Looking for an escape?
 RELAXATION awaits you at Lynwood Park, 50 minutes from Denver in Bailey.
 From a family reunion to a quite weekend for two, our vacation homes are along the South Platte River.

 DAY-USE ONLY PARK, a 3,800 acre State Park near Pine CO off Highway 285.
 Staunton has multi-use and hiker-only nature trails, rock climb, mountain bike, fish, geo-cache.
 Picnicking and wildlife viewing.